Project Management Team Biographies

 Engineering Unit Manager, Santa Clara Valley Water District

-Rechelle represents the Santa Clara Valley Water District on the Project Management Team.
-She has been with the Water District since 1992, and has worked on numerous flood protection and restoration type projects that require close multi-agency coordination and regular interaction with various community groups.
-Rechelle has been involved with the South San Francisco Bay Shoreline Study since 2010, and is responsible for oversight of the Water District’s Shoreline Study efforts for the entire Santa Clara County shoreline area.
+Rechelle has been with the Water District since 1992, and has worked on numerous flood protection and restoration type projects that require close multi-agency coordination and regular interaction with various community groups.
+She has been involved with the South San Francisco Bay Shoreline Study since 2010, and is responsible for oversight of the Water District’s Shoreline Study efforts for the entire Santa Clara County shoreline area.
 Rechelle has a professional Civil Engineering license and graduated from Santa Clara University with a B.S. in Civil Engineering.

 U.S. Army Corps of Engineers

-The Center for Collaborative Policy provides support to the Project on collaborative public outreach and engagement.
-Ariel Ambruster has seven years of experience in environmental policy and planning process and communication, and 14 years of experience in print journalism.
+The Consensus and Collaboration Program (formerly the Center for Collaborative Policy) provides support to the Project on collaborative public outreach and engagement.
+Ariel has more than 10 years of experience in environmental policy and planning facilitation and communication, and 14 years of experience in print journalism.
 She has facilitated policy and scientific stakeholder processes for state, federal and local agencies, and developed and implemented outreach and stewardship plans.
-Ms. Ambruster received a Master's Degree in City and Regional Planning, with a concentration in Environmental Planning, from the University of California at Berkeley.
+Ariel received a Master's Degree in City and Regional Planning, with a concentration in Environmental Planning, from the University of California at Berkeley.
 She also has specialized training in mediation, consensus-building and interest-based negotiation.